ZephSibley/mwr-challenge/mwr-challenge-spa/README.md

 The Virtual DOM offers performance benefits, by only changing nodes that need to be changed, but those benefits are marginal in an app of this size.

 ## The React toolchain:
-This toolchain provides a convenient develoment environment, automating both the compiling and build processes and providing a great deal of boilerplate<br>
+The create-react-app toolchain provides a convenient develoment environment, automating both the compiling and build processes and providing a great deal of boilerplate<br>
 I have manually handled a webpack/babel toolchain for React before, but it adds a layer of complexity to the build process with no discernable benefit here.
 In the past, for example, I have wasted time debugging a build only to find out that babel needed me to manually add support for the spread operator.